sharmarpit1989/tokowaka-success-reporting/#2_WORKFLOW_GUIDE.md

 ## 📖 Overview

 This guide provides a complete visual walkthrough of how the AI Visibility Dashboard works, from initial setup to actionable insights.
-Follow this flowchart to understand the end-to-end process.
+The dashboard combines **content optimization analysis** with **citation performance tracking** in a unified web platform.

 ---